qgrail/obsidian-ai-assistant/README.md

 #### Chat mode

 Chat with the AI assistant from your Vault to generate content for your notes.
-From the chat, you can clic on any interaction to copy it directly to your clipboard.
+From the chat, you can click on any interaction to copy it directly to your clipboard.
 You can also copy the whole conversation.
 Chat mode now allows you to upload images to interact with GPT4-Vision or Claude models.

 #### Prompt mode

 Prompt mode allows you to use a selected piece of text from your note as input for the assistant.
-From here you can ask the assistant to translate, summarize, generate code ect.
+From here you can ask the assistant to translate, summarize, generate code etc.

 ### 🖼 Image Assistant